isabelleragany/isabelleragany.github.io/README.md

 ### Description

 This website was created to showcase my recent projects and work.
-It also was created as an introduction to HTML, CSS and HTML.
+It also was created as an introduction to CSS and HTML.

 ### Acknowledgements and Credits